 Medical Malpractice Statistics

-On average, roughly 75,000 medical malpractice claims are made each year in the United States, 34 percent of which are due to surgery errors.
+On average, roughly 75,000 medmal claims are made each year in the United States, 34 percent of which are due to surgery errors.
 If a doctor stays in their profession for 20 years or more, it’s all but a guarantee that a doctor will face a malpractice claim of some sort during their career.
-Obstetrician-gynecologist (OBGYN) are the professionals most commonly involved as a defendant in medical malpractice claims at 19 percent, followed by general surgeons (17 percent) and primary care physicians (16 percent).
+Obstetrician-gynecologist (OBGYN) are the professionals most commonly involved as a defendant in malpractice claims at 19 percent, followed by general surgeons (17 percent) and primary care physicians (16 percent).
 While only three percent of all malpractice claims were filed pediatricians, they faced the largest average payout of any specialty, at approximately $520,000 per claim.

-Despite the high number of claims made, medical malpractice is not an easy thing to prove.
-A recent study shows that only 22 percent of medical malpractice claims actually resulted in payments to the claimant.
+Despite the high number of claims made, malpractice is not an easy thing to prove.
+A recent study shows that only 22 percent of medmal claims actually resulted in payments to the claimant.
 As a result, the total number of payments has decreased substantially over the last ten years.
-In 2004, there were 17,889 medical malpractice claim payments; in 2014, that number had fallen to 11,922.
+In 2004, there were 17,889 malpractice claim medical payments; in 2014, that number had fallen to 11,922.
 Of these nearly 12,000, 26 percent paid $49,000 or less.

-Only 4.5 percent – on average depending on the doctor’s practice area – of medical malpractice cases go to trial, the rest are settled out of court.
+Only 4.5 percent – on average depending on the doctor’s practice area – of malpractice cases in the medical field go to trial, the rest are settled out of court.
 However, this is not necessarily a bad thing, as litigated claims tend to take much longer to complete.
 For those successful in trial, it took an average of 25 months to receive payment; for those settled out of court, it only took 11 months.